Constructing a Confidence Interval In Exercises 31 and 32, use th... | Channels for Pearson+

 Confidence Interval

-A confidence interval is a range of values, derived from sample statistics, that is likely to contain the population parameter with a specified level of confidence.
-For example, a 98% confidence interval suggests that if we were to take many samples and construct intervals in the same way, approximately 98% of those intervals would contain the true population mean.
+A confidence interval is a range of values, derived from a data set, that is likely to contain the true population parameter with a specified level of confidence, typically 95% or 99%.
+It provides an estimate of uncertainty around a sample statistic, allowing researchers to make inferences about the population from which the sample was drawn.

 Recommended video: